initstring/linkedin2username/README.md

                         Search depth.
 Defaults to 5 pages.
   -s SLEEP, --sleep SLEEP
-                        Seconds to sleep between pages. defaults to 1
+                        Seconds to sleep between pages. defaults to 1 -r REGION, --region REGION
+                        Limit search to region.
+Try a country code like 'AU' or 'US' here.
 ```

 # Progress